N6REJ/wowAddonTemplate/README.md

 * [Lua Broswer](https://www.curseforge.com/wow/addons/lua-browser) - *It displays Lua errors that occurred during your play session, Similar to ViragDevTool*

 ### Tips
-If you're new to developing wow addons like I am take the time to read what you can and start with very simple addons.|
+If you're new to developing wow addons like I am take the time to read what you can and start with very simple addons.
-my most recent one is https://github.com/N6REJ/Auto_Swap which simply types a message in chat whenever you change zones.
+My most recent one is [AutoSwap](https://github.com/N6REJ/Auto_Swap) which simply types a message in chat whenever you change zones.

 Watch for typo's and Capitalization.
 Lua is very unforgiving about it.
 You'd be amazed at the hours you can lose looking for the missing comma

 Don't just copy someone else's code!
 Not only is it rude it might just be a copyright violation, ergo breaking the law, that will land you on the wrong side of the dev world.
-It's fine to use snippets, and look @ how someone else did something, especially when learning, but there "might" be a better way.
+It's fine to use snippets, and look at how someone else did something, especially when learning, but there "might" be a better way.

 Don't code in your main repo!
 That is for finished work.
-Create a *branch* and code there, then commit and push.
-Once your totally done and you think its ready then create a *pr* and merge it into your main code.
-Then deleted your local branch you just finished with, *checkout* the main branch and *pull* to get your local copy up-to-date with what's in github
+Create a *<b>branch</b>* and code there, then *<b>commit</b>* and *<b>push</b>*.
+Once your totally done and you think its ready then create a *<b>pr</b>* and merge it into your main code.
+Then deleted your local branch you just finished with, *<b>checkout</b>* the main branch and *<b>pull</b>* to get your local copy up-to-date with what's in github

 Don't be afraid to ask questions, but at the same time, be willing to take constructive criticism.